lxz203000/Video_Dialog/README.md

 pip install git+https://github.com/Maluuba/nlg-eval.git@master
 ```

+## Pipeline
+Our model consists of two parts, i.e. grounding and dialog, which can be switched directly by changing `--task_type`.
+To complete the whole process, please first use the grounding part to get the timestamps corresponding to each QA and save it as a pickle file.
+In the evaluation part of dialog, use `--grounding_results` to point to the pickle file to get the final results.

 ## Training
 The hyperparameters are displayed in main.py, if you want to use the default hyperparameters, you can run directly:
 ```